jdavidmitchell/kubernetes-the-hard-way/README.md

 ## The Kubernetes Frontend Load Balancer

-Nothing to do - already setup in [previous section](#kubernetes-public-address)

-You can try: curl --cacert ca.pem https://${KUBERNETES_PUBLIC_ADDRESS}:6443/version
+You can confirm the setup of the LB with the following: curl --cacert ca.pem https://${KUBERNETES_PUBLIC_ADDRESS}:6443/version

 # Bootstrapping the Kubernetes Worker Nodes

-CR Comments: Updated the more recent versions of kubernetes.

 [Guide](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/09-bootstrapping-kubernetes-workers.md)